simonhw/gardening-services/README.md

 * Admin users may **update** by publishing or unpublishing reviews.

 #### Delete
-* Site users may **delete** by deleting their reviews, or deleting their phone number and address details on their account page.
+* Site users may **delete** by deleting their reviews or deleting their phone number and address details on their account page.
 * Admin users may **delete** by deleting reviews.

 <br>